Passport and Travel Documents:

 Participants are responsible for their own travel documents.
 Out of Country students who are accepted to participate in the Morningside Music Bridge program in Boston must hold a valid passport.
 The passport must be valid for at least six months beyond the date of the expected departure from the country.
 Students are responsible for passport and applying for travel visa (if required), and all associated costs.
 Morningside Music Bridge can assist with the visa information.

-Morningside Music Bridge strongly recommends that that accepted participants consult their local travel medicine clinic or family physician for information at least 2 to 3 months in advance of travel in order to allow sufficient time for optimal schedules of immunization to be completed.
-It is anticipated that proof of COVID-19 vaccination will be required of all staff, faculty and participants traveling to Boston for MMB 2022.
+Morningside Music Bridge strongly recommends that accepted participants consult their local travel medicine clinic or family physician for information at least 2 to 3 months in advance of travel in order to allow sufficient time for optimal schedules of immunization to be completed.
+It is anticipated that proof of COVID-19 vaccination may be required of all staff, faculty and participants traveling to Boston for MMB 2023.
 The program will be following recommended policies and requirements in place for the New England Conservatory and international travel.

 Participants who are accepted to participate in Morningside Music Bridge (MMB) in Boston, MA, USA are representatives of MMB and their home country for the duration of their time in the program.